-If you are like most Philadelphians, you are provided the option of participating in a qualified plan program, such as a 401k, 503(b) or TIAA-CREF program.
+If you are like most Philadelphians, you participate in a qualified plan program, such as a 401k, 403(b) or TIAA-CREF program.
 Otherwise, you may have an Individual Retirement Account (IRA) or a Roth-IRA that you have formed and funded yourself.
-These plans are designed to hold assets tax deferred and earmarked for retirement but, with the exception of a ROTH-IRA, when the funds are removed, the deferred income taxes come due.
+These plans are designed to hold assets tax-deferred and earmarked for retirement.
+Except for a ROTH-IRA, when removing the funds, the deferred income taxes come due.

 These plans can make excellent sense for retirement, but too many people ignore the estate planning complications that they present.
 Ignoring these complications can lead to terrible tax consequences.

 Typically, these plans allow the owner to name a beneficiary who will receive the remaining funds at the owner’s death.
-Unfortunately, these beneficiary forms are typically filled out quickly without any real thought or counseling.
-Essential information that you need to know in order to wisely complete the beneficiary form is often not provided to you.
+Unfortunately, these beneficiary forms often are filled out quickly without any real thought or counseling.
+Essential information that you need to know to wisely complete the beneficiary form is usually not provided to you.

-For example, most people when handed a beneficiary designation form for a qualified plan are not told that your spouse is the only person that you can name as beneficiary that has the power to continue to completely defer the recognition of income taxes.
-All other people, including your children, that you might name as beneficiary at your death must either liquidate the IRA and pay all income taxes due or are given the chance to elect to “stretch” the IRA over the person’s projected lifespan.
-Stretching means that the beneficiary is required to take out an portion of the IRA each year and pay the income tax on what is taken out, but allows the person to defer recognition on what remains in the IRA.
+For example, most people your employer fails to inform you that your spouse is the only person that you can name as the beneficiary that has the power to continue to defer the recognition of income taxes altogether.
+All other people, including your children that you might name as a beneficiary at your death, must either liquidate the IRA and pay all income taxes due or are given a chance to elect to “stretch” the IRA over the person’s projected lifespan.
+Stretching means that the beneficiary is required to take out a portion of the IRA each year and pay the income tax on what is taken out, but allows the person to defer recognition on what remains in the IRA.

 Picking the Right Beneficiary; Part of Every Estate Plan.